 Due to the enactment of Public Law 88-164, and the unprecented funding bestowed upon the Institute in 1963, the Institute relocated to 707 N. Broadway where it became known as the John F. Kennedy Institute for the Habilitation of the Mentally and Physically Handicapped Child, a nod to the late president's profound commitment to the disability community.
 During this time, the Institute significantly expanded its scope of programs and services to address a broader range of conditions such as brain damage, genetic defects, neurological illness, behavioral disorders, and other intellectual disabilities.

 The national Kennedy Scholars program, which provided funding for young researchers interested in exploring the biological questions that might shed light on the causes of developmental disorders, helped fuel the careers of talented individuals who would later become eminent scientists and leaders in the field.
-By the mid-1960s, the Institute had trained 86 physicians, 302 physical therapists, and 386 occupational therapists.

 During the next decade, the passage of federal laws protecting the rights of individuals with disabilities and mandating training and education programs created new opportunities for expansion.
 In this new environment, the Institute's education program rapidly expanded when state and local governments requested assistance in meeting the federal mandate to provide students with disabilities an appropriate public education in the least restrictive environment.